SIGNEWORDS is also a transcreation agency. What do we do?

 Translation localization service link with transcreation for international audiences

 Anyway, we shouldn’t confuse transcreation with translation localization, another buzz word in the translation industry.

 Indeed, the terminology can be confusing, and people often believe the two overlap, but while:

 - localization shifts beyond the words to consider the cultural expectations of an audience;

 - transcreation takes a step further towards creative freedom.

 What does localize stand for, and how does it relate to transcreation for international audiences?

-➤ Localization is the process of culturally adapting a product.
+➤ Localization is the process of culturally adapting a product or a service.